Tanya2303/HackForCreators/README.md

 ## 🌐 Best Domain Name from GoDaddy Registry

--
+- www.artistry.select

 ## 🧠 Challenges we ran into

-- It was a bit hard to build a recommendation system using a deep learning model but we made it happen in the end.
+- Building the recommendation system using a deep learning model was a bit hard but we made it happen in the end.
-- Working on the AI generation part was very difficult to build.
+- Finding the datasets that we wanted was difficult, took a very long time to find it
 - Building the front end and back end was a challenge for us.

 ## 🏅 Accomplishments that we're proud of